FindoraNetwork/Findora-EVM-Bounty/dapp/Readme.md

 ## This directory will contain all files related to application code

 Sample folder structure that can be used .
-- Application-Name
+- 📁 Application-Name
-  - app
+  - 📁 contracts
-  - contracts
+  - 📁 app/src
-  - tests
+  - 📁 tests
-  - dist
+  - 📁 dist
-  - misc files(makefile/config etc)
+  - 📁 misc files(makefile/config etc)
-  - docs
+  - 📁 docs

 This structure is not mandatory.
 Please feel free to use any folder structure that you are comfortable with ,keeping the following guidlines mind